lkinman/mask_particle_images/README.md

 ```
 Note the use of the ```is-mask``` flag.
 Note also that the particle projection angles are supplied by ```pose.pkl``` which should be a cryoDRGN-format pose file.
 This file can be readily generate from a .star or .cs refinement file using the ```parse_pose_csparc``` or ```parse_pose_star``` commands implemented in [cryoDRGN](https://github.com/ml-struct-bio/cryodrgn).

-Finally, use the script provided here to output a
+Finally, use the script provided here to output the stack of masked particle images.
 ```
 python mask_particles.py --mask_projections mask_projections.mrcs --particles job149.128.txt  --outfile output.mrcs
 ```